Price Multiples

 1. A high price-to-book ratio usually implies the company is in financial turmoil.

-2. A low price-to-earnings ratio usually implies the company has relatively higher growth prospects.
+2. A low price-to-earnings ratio can imply the company is undervalued or has higher potential future returns, but it does not necessarily mean high growth prospects.

-3. If a company’s price-to-sales ratio increases from its value one year prior, the price-to-earnings ratio must have also increased.
+3. If a company’s price-to-sales ratio increases from its value one year prior, the price-to-earnings ratio must have also increased if the net income/sales ratio remains constant.

 Solution